DOCUMENTARY · OUTBACK MIND FOUNDATION

 • No. All access is streaming-only.
 This is how we protect the content and ensure it reaches the right audiences.

 • Yes, with a screening licence.
 The film works well as part of a broader DFV awareness program.
 We recommend pairing it with a facilitated discussion afterwards.
-Contact us if you'd like to discuss facilitation support materials.
+Contact Aaron if you'd like to discuss facilitation support materials.

 Content warning — 18+ only

-Boiling Point contains role play depictions of violence in a family home.
+“Boiling Point” contains role play depictions of violence in a family home.
 This film is suitable for viewers aged 18 and over only.
 If you or someone you know is affected by domestic or family violence, confidential support is available 24 hours a day, 7 days a week.
 Contact 1800RESPECT on 1800 737 732.

 The Outback Mind Foundation